mkazhdan/PoissonRecon/README.md

 <a href="http://www.cs.jhu.edu/~misha/Code/PoissonRecon/Version13.00/">Version 13.00</a>:
 <ol>
-<LI> Enabling passing in a constraint envelope to <I>PoissonRecon</I>, allowing one to define a region that is known to be outside the surface.
+<LI> Enabled passing in a constraint envelope to <I>PoissonRecon</I>, allowing one to define a region that is known to be outside the surface.
+<LI> Updated <I>ChunkPLY</I> to support processing of input points in either ASCII or binary format.
 </ol>

 </DETAILS>